stdarg/tcp-port-used/README.md

 * **Number** *port* a valid TCP port number
 * **String** *host* The host name or IP address of the host.
 Default, if not defined: '127.0.0.1'
+* **Boolean** *status* A boolean describing the condition to wait for in terms of "in use."
+True indicates wait until the port is in use.
+False indicates wait until the port is free.
 * **Number** *[retryTimeMs]* the retry interval in milliseconds - defaultis is 100ms.
 * **Number** *[timeOutMs]* the amount of time to wait until port is free.
 Default 300ms.